-Northern Mountain caribou are generally not well studied, and the relationship between Northern Mountain caribou and human disturbance is poorly understood in the Yukon.
+Northern Mountain caribou are generally not well studied, and the relationship between Northern Mountain caribou and human disturbance is poorly understood Exploring the Cumulative Effects of Future Land Use in the Dawson Planning Region in the Yukon.
 However, Polfus et al. (2011) examined the impacts of surface disturbance on the Taku River caribou herd in Northern British Columbia.
 In that study, caribou avoided disturbance at the landscape scale in both summer and winter.
 In both seasons, caribou avoided major roads at a distance of 2 km and minor roads at a distance of 1 km.
 In summer when human activity was higher, caribou avoided mines (placer and quartz combined) at a distance of 2 km and camps at a distance of 1.5 km, and in winter, when human presence was low, these features had a minimal impact on habitat use (Polfus et al. 2011).